anderkve/FYS3150/book/using_the_terminal/basics.md

 ./some_script.sh           # This will now work again
 ```

-The `cmhod` command is the general command for used to set who has permission to read, write and/or execute files.
-You can see which permissions are set for a given file by listing it with the `ls -l` command and read the string of `r`, `w`, and `x` characters at the beginning of the output.
+More generally, the `chmod` command is used to set who should have has permission to read from, write to and/or execute a file.
+You can see which permissions are set for a file by listing it with the `ls -l` command and read the string of `r`, `w`, and `x` characters at the beginning of the output.
 If e.g. the command

 ```sh
 ls -l some_script.sh